k-downloader/Social-Login-for-Joomla/README.md

 Authors and Contributors
 ===
-Social Login extension for Joomla is developed by LoginRadius (http://www.LoginRadius.com).
+Social Login and Social Share extension for Joomla is developed by LoginRadius (http://www.LoginRadius.com).
 Please help us to improve it by reporting bugs and suggestions to hello@loginradius.com

 Support or Contact
 ===